arvigeus/AZ-204/Topics/Active Directory.md

 | **Access Via** | Azure Portal, MS 365 Admin, Graph, PowerShell                       | Azure Portal, CLI, PowerShell, ARM templates, REST API                                       |
 | **Pricing**    | Free, P1, P2 (Monthly charged)                                      | Free (With Azure subscription)                                                               |

+## Use case: App Service web app accessing Microsoft Graph API (or other service)

+- For multi-tenant applications, an _application service principal_ is utilized to grant permissions.
+This enables the app to access Microsoft Graph API resources across multiple tenants without relying on a specific user identity.
+- For single-tenant scenarios where the app only needs to access resources within a specific tenant, a _Managed Identity_ could be more appropriate.
+- When the app needs to perform actions specific to an individual user (_on behalf of the user_), delegated permissions are used, requiring user authentication and consent.
+- If the permissions required by the application can change dynamically based on runtime conditions, leveraging _Azure AD roles and policies_ would be more suitable.
+- For short-lived operations that don't require persistent permissions, _token-based or key-based temporary access methods_ could be more fitting.

 ## Application Registration

 All applications _must [register with Azure AD](<(https://learn.microsoft.com/en-us/azure/app-service/configure-authentication-provider-aad?tabs=workforce-tenant)>)_ to delegate identity and access management: `Portal > app > 'Authentication' > 'Add identity provider' > set provider to Microsoft > 'Add'`.
 This creates an application object and a globally unique ID (app/client ID).